container-storage-interface/spec/spec.md

 This call MAY be made by the CO during any time in the lifecycle of the volume after creation if plugin has `VolumeExpansion.ONLINE` capability.
 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `fs_resize_required` in `ControllerExpandVolumeResponse` is `true`.

-If the plugin has only `VolumeExpansion.OFFLINE` expansion capability and volume is currently controller-published to a node , `ControllerExpandVolume` MUST be called ONLY after succesful `ControllerUnpublishVolume`.
+If the plugin has only `VolumeExpansion.OFFLINE` expansion capability and volume is currently published or available on a node - `ControllerExpandVolume` MUST be called ONLY after either:
+- Successful completion of `ControllerUnpublishVolume` if plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+OR
+- Successful completion of `NodeUnstageVolume` if volume was made available on the node via `NodeStageVolume` and plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+OR
+- Successful completion of `NodeUnpublishVolume` if volume was made available on the node via `NodePublishVolume` and plugin does not have `PUBLISH_UNPUBLISH_VOLUME` controller capability and `STAGE_UNSTAGE_VOLUME` node capability.

 `ControllerExpandVolume` RPC call MUST be idempotent and if size of underlying volume already meets requested capacity, the plugin MUST respond with successful response.